MicrosoftDocs/azure-docs/articles/partner-solutions/qumulo/qumulo-vendor-neutral-archive.md

 Both ANQ and the on-premises Qumulo cluster also support any file-based backup solution to enable external data protection.
 Resource Tier Availability

-For specific information about the availability and recovery options for the VNA application server, consult your VNA server vendor’s own documentation.
+For specific information about the availability and recovery options for the VNA application server, consult your VNA server vendor’s documentation.

 ### Resource Tier Availability